uptonking/note4yaoo/lib-editor-prosemirror-docs.md

 - Of course, with asynchronous data channels (such as long polling in the collab demo or web sockets), you'll need somewhat more complicated communication and synchronization code.
 - And you'll probably also want your authority to start throwing away steps at some point, so that its memory consumption doesn't grow without bound.
 - But the general approach is fully described by this little example.
+# prosemirror-keymap
+- Create a keymap plugin for the given set of bindings.
+- Key identifiers are based on the strings that can appear in KeyEvent.key
+- Modifiers can be given in any order.
+  - Shift- (or s-), Alt- (or a-), Ctrl- (or c- or Control-) and Cmd- (or m- or Meta-) are recognized.
+  - For characters that are created by holding shift, the Shift- prefix is implied, and should not be added explicitly.
+- You can use `Mod-` as a shorthand for `Cmd-` on Mac and `Ctrl-` on other platforms.
+- You can add multiple keymap plugins to an editor.
+  - The order in which they appear determines their precedence (the ones early in the array get to dispatch first).
+# prosemirror-gapcursor
+- By default, gap cursor are only allowed in places where the default content node (in the schema content constraints) is a textblock node.
+  - You can customize this by adding an `allowGapCursor` property to your node specs
+- The cursor is drawn as an element with class `ProseMirror-gapcursor`.
+  - You can either include `style/gapcursor.css` from the package's directory or add your own styles to make it visible.
+- Gap cursor selections are represented using `GapCursor` class.
+  - Its `$anchor` and `$head` properties both point at the cursor position.
 # remirror-docs

 ## overview